 Can I access any dedicated student hardship funds through the WRDTP?

 Usually your institution would be the first place to enquire about dedicated student hardship funds.
 If you wish to explore any options for additional funding, please liaise with your department or school, or your Scholarships Officer in the first instance.

-The UKRI has acknowledged the need for flexibility for students due to start their doctoral studies in October 2020.
-This situation will be reviewed nearer the time, but research organisations are encouraged to indicate the potential for late starts in offer letters.
+The UKRI has acknowledged the need for flexibility for students due to start their doctoral studies in October 2021.
+Research organisations are encouraged to indicate the potential for late starts in offer letters.

 The WRDTP is part of ongoing discussions with all of our partner institutions to confirm their plans for the new intake of doctoral students (and for our 1+3 students, their plans for the MA Social Research programmes).
 If you have been awarded a studentship from the WRDTP and have questions about when/how your studies will commence in the new academic year , please contact the PGR Admissions Officer in your department or school in the first instance.
 If you are unsure of who to contact, email firstname.lastname@example.org and we’ll be happy to point you in the right direction.